Bozmenn/Bozmenn/README.md

 ### :man_technologist: About Me :
 I am a BackEnd Developer.

+- 🌱 I have experince about Java.
 - 🌱 I’m currently learning Java Spring
+- 🌱 Also have basic knowledge about Python, HTML, CSS
 - 💬 Ask me about java, python
 - 📫 How to reach me: berkozmen94@hotmail.com